Leasehold risk checklist

 Questions to ask

-- What stage is the consultation currently in?
+- What is the current consultation stage and latest expected scope?

-- How much is expected to be funded from reserves vs one-off demands?
+- How much will be funded from reserves versus one-off demands?

 Apply this to a live pack